Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Numerical experiments

 We have seen in the previous numerical experiment that, for the stopping criterion threshold of $\delta = 10^{-2},$ determined solutions of the sequence of Hessian systems yield hypergradients that achieve a relative error of around $10^{-2}.$ To determine how well recycling captures information relevant for the hypergradient, we use the true hypergradient error \eqref{eq:hg-error-stop} as the stopping criterion and solve the sequence of linear systems for Ritz-S, RGen-L(R), and no recycling.

-We compare the cumulative number of iterations in Figure~\ref{fig:size-comp}, where the residual norm stopping criterion was used, to Figure~\ref{fig:hg_as_stop_crit}, where results for using the true hypergradient error as the stopping criterion are displayed.
-We see that no recycling takes 1447 total iterations, which is little reduction compared to using a residual norm as a stopping criterion which required 1500 iterations.
+We display the results using the true hypergradient error as the stopping criterion inFigure~\ref{fig:hg_as_stop_crit}.
+We see that no recycling takes 1447 total iterations, which is little reduction compared to using a residual norm as a stopping criterion which required 1500 iterations (see Figure~\ref{fig:size-comp}).
 This indicates that, in building the Krylov subspace from scratch, all iterations of MINRES are required to generate a solution space that can lead to a good hypergradient.
-In contrast, by recycling information from the previous solution space, Ritz-S reduces from 764 total iterations to 652 (81.9\%), and RGen-L(R) reduces from 871 to 713 (85.3\%).
+In contrast, by recycling information from the previous solution space, Ritz-S and RGen-L(R) reduce from 764 and 871 total when using the residual norm (see Figure~\ref{fig:size-comp}) to 652 (81.9\%) and 713 (85.3\%), respectively, when using the true hyptergradient error.
 This is to be expected since an accurate solution to the linear system is only a proxy for an accurate hypergradient.
 Interestingly, in Figure~\ref{fig:size-comp} we see that RGen-L(R)-NSC, which employed the approximation \eqref{eq:hg-err-stop-lowrank} of the hypergradient error as the stopping criterion, took 500 iterations.
 This indicates that the proposed approximation \eqref{eq:hg-err-stop-lowrank} often acts as a lower bound of the true hypergradient error \eqref{eq:hg-error-stop}.
 We explore this aspect more thoroughly in the next experiment.